USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/INSTRUCTIONS.md

 ### <a name="FBD310E6377C11E891F1003EE1B763F8"></a>Complete ARL Form TBD

-ARL Form TBD is used to perform a Major Review.
-The guidance in this section supplements the instructions in that form.
+[ARL Form TBD](ARL%20Major%20Release%20Form%200.6.0.pdf) is used to perform a Major Review.  **The guidance in this section supplements the instructions in that form.**  The guidance here is intended to explain and expand understanding, it is not intended to replace the instructions in [ARL Form TBD](ARL%20Major%20Release%20Form%200.6.0.pdf).

 #### <a name="3981656EC17C11E6B2AE003EE1B763F8"></a>Code Cleanup and Release Preparation

-This section applies to everything that is being released, including any older commits in any repositories.
+On [ARL Form TBD](ARL%20Major%20Release%20Form%200.6.0.pdf), Part C, Box 1a and 1b applies to everything that is being released, including any older commits in any repositories.
 By design, repositories preserve history, which can include material that should not be published.
 It is the responsibility of the project's developers to ensure that both the current code and any